sabof/es-lib/README.md

 #es-lib
 A collecton of emacs utilities.
+Here are some highlights:

+* **es-lib-move-text.el**
+  Functions for shifting current line or region in four directions
+* **es-lib-duplicate.el**
+  Functions duplicating the current region
+* **es-lib-total-line.el**
+  Functions for comfortably moving with folded lines
+* **es-lib-number-at-point**
+  Functions for manipulating the number at point.

+* **es-ack-replace-symbol**
+  A refactoring tool, with help of which this library was assembled

 ## Index:
 _(auto-generated before each commit)_